 If you are interested in a rewarding career as design professional, consider an educational and work experience path that will lead to state licensure or certification.
 Doing so will provide you the full spectrum of opportunities in your chosen field.

 The Board requires an architectural degree from a program accredited by the National Architectural Accrediting Board (www.naab.org).
 Visit the NAAB website for a list of accredited programs.
-The Board will accept other NAAB accredited degrees for licensure.
-However, Mississippi State University offers the only NAAB program in Mississippi (www.caad.msstate.edu).
+Although other accredited degrees are accepted for licensure, Mississippi State University offers the only NAAB-accredited program in Mississippi (www.caad.msstate.edu).

-Mississippi also requires completion of a 2 year experience program/internship and passage of the Architect Registration Examination (the ARE).
-Both the examination and the internship program are administered by the National Council of Architectural Registration Boards (www.ncarb.org).
+Mississippi also requires completion of the Architectural Experience Program (AXP) and passage of the Architect Registration Examination (the ARE).
+Both the examination and the experience program are administered by the National Council of Architectural Registration Boards (www.ncarb.org).

 For additional information on a career as an architect, visit the websites of the American Institute of Architects (www.aia.org) and the Association of Collegiate Schools of Architecture (www.acsa-arch.org).